clojure-liberator/liberator/roadmap.md

   the representation generation to dispatch on the media type first and on the data type second.
 Currently the first dispatch considers the data type.
-* Support moder API media types out of the box, like HAL, and JSON-API
+* Support modern API media types out of the box, like HAL, and JSON-API
 * Make adding custom headers easier

 ## Request entity processing